- About Us

 HOW TO APPLY

-Students will register through PAC.
+Students register through UCC's application system.

 Maeveen Murray, ‘Conflict, Nostalgia and Disillusion: Images of the Sixties and Seventies in Italian Cinema of the Subsequent Decades’, Supervisor: Dr Laura Rascaroli (Completed 2001).